-In addition to eliminating minimum parking requirements as described in the first option, this option would include the implementation of a "Parking and Multimodal" impact fee.
+In addition to eliminating minimum parking requirements as described in the first option, this option would include the potential implementation of a "Parking and Multimodal" impact fee.
 Such a fee would be applied to: 1) all new non-residential development within Balboa Village; and 2) any change of use resulting in a more intensive land use, subject to the discretion of City staff.
+Implementation of such a fee would depend largely on the amount of development that occurs in future years in Balboa Village.
+Currently, the amount of projected development in Balboa Village does not justify such a fee.
+If development increases, however, such a fee would be used to adequately mitigate the impacts of such development on the transportation system.

 The proposed fee would be a per square foot fee based on land use type.
 Funds generated by the fee would be placed into a "Mobility Fund" and may be used to finance the planning, design, construction, and implementation of needed transportation related facilities, improvements, and programs.
+More specifically, unlike the existing traffic fee in Newport Beach, this fee would allow for a wide range of potential expenditures, and would permit the City to fund demand management programs, as well as improvements to parking, bicycle, pedestrian, and transit facilities.